 China and Their Utilization of Inter-governmental Organizations

-Under criticism and international pressure, China eventually chose to abstain from vetoing humanitarian intervention in Libya, a decision that costed them resource interests .
-China, however, learned from their mistakes after the initial Libyan humanitarian efforts turned into a regime change operation and have since rejected any intervention in to Syria.
+Under criticism and international pressure, China eventually chose to abstain from vetoing humanitarian intervention in Libya, a decision that cost them resource interests.
+China, however, learned from their mistakes after the initial Libyan humanitarian efforts turned into a regime change operation and have since rejected any intervention into Syria.

 China and the United States

 The US-China conflict is deeper than it seems.
-China has been expanding into previously untapped markets across the globe.
-They are seeking to undermine the current international system as they see a declining US.
+China has been expanding into previously untapped markets across the globe and is seeking to undermine the current international system as they see a declining US.
 China is already trying to rid itself of the American dollar to reshape the international landscape, a move that is certain to create tensions with the United States.
 According to Pastor Lindsey Williams,

 ‘On Thursday, Sept.
 6, 2012, China made the official announcement.
 China said on that day, our banking system is ready, all of our communication systems are ready, all of the transfer systems are ready, and as of that day, any nation in the world that wishes from this point on, to buy, sell, or trade crude oil, can do using the Chinese currency, not the American dollar.’
 (Schortgens 2012)

 This is a significant move by the Chinese as they move to contest the US as the world’s hegemonic leader.
 The petrodollar hypothesis states that a driving force of the United States foreign policy has been the status of the United States dollar as the world’s dominant reserve currency and as the currency in which oil is priced.
 Thus the term Petrodollar, which is every American dollar earned by a country from the sale of their petroleum to another country.